JoshTeperman/cultureamp-surveyor-2/README.md

     end
 ...
 ```
-I wasn't happy with the readability of these initialize methods, but I couldn't think of a better solution.
+I wasn't happy with the readability of these `initialize` methods, but I couldn't think of a better solution.
 I typically prefer to group `@attribute = attribute` declarations together to make it clear what attributes are being initialized, and what functions are being called.
-However, it was necessary to validate the title & answer value before initializing them as instace attributes.
+However, it was necessary to validate the `:title` & `Answer :value` before initializing them as instace attributes.

-I also could have called `validate_title(question_hash[:title])` in the Question Class directly without saving it to a variable first, but then I would have had to do so for every guard clause which felt even messier.
-The same can be said for the validation call in the Answer Class.
+I also could have called `validate_title(question_hash[:title])` in the `Question` Class directly without saving it to a variable first, but then I would have had to do so for every guard clause which felt even messier.
+The same can be said for the validation call in the `Answer` Class.

 I wasn't certain whether I should initialize Class Instances using a hash or not.
 I was forced to to make the initial tests pass, but wasn't sure if it was a good design choice.
 Initially I felt it wasn't necessary as `Question.new(title: 'Sample Title)` is more complicated than `Question.new('Sample Title)`, when the latter could be initialized with `@title = title` without worrying about using the hash key.
 However, I found that using key / value pairs to initialize instances makes the code much more readable.
 For example, the first example in the snippet below makes it explicit what each argument refers to, where as the second example could be misinterpreted.
 ```